Diet and Nutrition for NMO

 • Resveratrol

-Some supplements and herbs may interact with the medicines you take for NMO.
+Some supplements and herbs may interact with the medicines you take for NMOSD.
 Also, some herbs and supplements may not be safe because they interact or interfere with your immune system.
 Always talk to your doctor about any supplements or herbs you take.1